microblink/docker-microblink-java/README.md

 # docker-microblink-java

-The source of Docker image https://hub.docker.com/r/microblink/java
+The source of Docker image available at the repository https://hub.docker.com/r/microblink/java